-The Company's development strategy will be focused on markets incorporating home appliances, health measurement, PC-related peripherals, security, motor control and financial products.
-Here it will develop high-quality microcontrollers for international markets, providing excellent product quality and fast on-site services.
-This will not only meet the needs of global customers, but also successfully introduce HOLTEK microcontrollers into the world's leading home appliance manufacturers and establish a global professional Holtek brand image.
-In addition to the constant improvement of its range of 8-bit MCU devices, it will continue to develop 32-bit MCUs, increasing its overall market share.
-In 2019, the company shipped over 22 million of 32-bit MCU dice, showing an increase of 33% (YoY).
-The future 32-bit MCU application range covers an increasing application area.
-With a variety of professional cooperative partners, an extension of ecological systems and through the introduction of innovative design, will accelerate the development of products with forward-thinking features required by end using customers.
+The Company's development strategy will be focused on markets incorporating home appliances, health measurement, security, motor control and PC-related peripherals products.
+Developing high-quality MCUs for international markets, providing excellent product quality and fast on-site services are strategies of meeting the demands of global customers and successfully leading HOLTEK to be world's leading vendors and establishing a global professional brand image.
+In 2020, shipments of the Company were over 29 million of 32-bit MCU dices, showing an increase of 34% (YoY).
+With a variety of professional cooperative partners, an extension of ecological systems and innovative designs embeded, will accelerate the development of products with forward-thinking features required by end-customers.